NL33/electron-git/zdiff-explanation.md

 # diffSingleFile()

 -get file name from button
---if integrated diff:

 -if not word doc:
+    -if integrated diff:
         -git diff -word-diff -u999999, earlierCommitNumber, laterCommitNumber
+        -call *showIntegratedDiffResult(result, 'full') //full for show full document -if block diff:
+        -git diff =U999999
-        -call *showIntegratedDiffResult(result)
+        -call *doTopDiffFunction(result, 'full')

 -if word doc:
     -revert counters: revertTreeFunctionCounter
     -put word doc into wordDocsArray
+    -put these counters to 0: numberOfWordDocsToConvert, mammothCounter, mammothNeedsToRun, writeFileRun (other counters for newFolderLength and oldFolderLength are already reset in writeFileFunction)
     -call *startWordDiffProcess
-        -put these counters to 0: numberOfWordDocsToConvert, mammothCounter, mammothNeedsToRun, writeFileRun (other counters for newFolderLength and oldFolderLength are already reset in writeFileFunction)
---if block diff:
-    --call *gitDiffFunctionBlock()